songkick/react-native-task/README.md

 A perfect looking screen is much less important than making sure you are pleased with your code quality and have something that works end-to-end at least minimally.

 *Good luck, and have fun!*

+## My Additions

+My first task was to convert the project to use TypeScript, ESLint and Prettier.
+I consider these standard requirements for any project I work on these days, and the time savings lost by implementing them up front I gained later by not having to mentally keep track of APIs as TypeScript can handle these for me.

+Next, I installed React Native Test Library and updated the existing test for the EventDetails screen.

+Next I removed the snapshot test as I find these utterly pointless and raise too many false positives during development, as half the time when updating project code it breaks snapshots for no actual reason other than they don't match - even if the functionality is identical.
+For this reason I prefer to test how the screens and components would be actually used by an end user, as the only time I want to know a test has failed is when it functionally breaks.
+For testing how a component actually looks there are better tools such as visual regression testing.

+Following this, I added a failing test that checked if a like button existed on the screen and was set to the default 'not-liked' setting.
+If I'm 100% honest, this was my intent but I still hadn't fully formed the actual code in my head yet so did the opposite of this state.
+Either way, I had a failing test I could then build my code against.

+My next step was to create the code to pass the test.
+I chose to create a context provider that would allow passing an array of 'liked' event IDs, and subsequently created a custom hook that passed this value and a toggle function.
+I could then use the values from this hook in the event details screen to check whether the screen's event id was included in this list and display the appropriate like/unlike button accordingly - with a press handler than took care of this functionality.

+After a small refactor to encapsulate this feature within its own component, I was able to update the failing unit test to make sure when pressing the like/unlike button the component updated accordingly.

+Next I imported this same hook into the calendar screen and was able to check each event for whether it was liked as it was being rendered.
+If so, I added the like-enabled image to the end of the calendar item.

+It might be worth noting that I turned the renderItem/renderSectionHeader functions back into inline functions in the SectionList component.
+This was primarily done to simplify typing these functions, but it also served a practical purpose for the renderItem function as I was unable to include my custom hook when this function was extracted and, due to the time pressure, I figured it wasn't worth refactoring it to allow it.

+Finally, I began to work on the calendar API call but ran out of time on this feature.
+I began by installing the react-query package and adding its context provider, and I began to add its query hook into the calendar screen (this code is still there, but commented out so you can see the approach I was going for).

+I then created an external API file that included the fetch call to the API response, which would then return the normalised response back to the component in order to be rendered.
+I was able to call the API successfully using the provided API string and credentials, however I didn't think it'd be very smart to commit secret data to a public github repository so planned to use a `.env` file to include those values securely.
+However, I wasn't able to get this feature of Expo to work properly and by then I'd run out of time, so decided to call it a day.

+As the code to make the API call was correct and returning data back to the Calendar screen, the only main piece of code required to complete was to normalise the API response into a properly typed and SectionList-ready format.